sjswitzer/SchemeJS/notes.md

 it I realized it inevitably would be, thanks to the JavaScript runtime and JITs.
 If I could finish it, that is.
 And to be fair, the parser could be a lot faster.

+But probably the best way to think about it is that JavaScript was secretly Scheme all along, just as Brendan Eich originally intended.

 ## Future Work

 I have designs for a non-recursive interpreter and tail-call-optimization in both the interpretrer and compiler.

+It would be nice to support writing async and generator functions naturally but I haven't given it much thought beyond the thought that a non-recursive interpreter would make "yield" pretty straightforward.
+Compiling it would require a different compilation approach, I suspect.
+Probably transform the Scheme into a series of continuations and compile those the usual waay.